mithun004/bookstore/README.md

 --------

 # To run the test cases
-### Run the below command to genarate the jacoco report and add below jacoco plugin in pom.xml
+### Run the below command to generate the jacoco report and add below jacoco plugin in pom.xml
 **mvn clean jacoco: report**
 ``````
 <!-- JaCoCo Plugin Configuration -->